More of the Same: Persistent Representational Harms Under Increased Representation: Background

-Previous research has extensively investigated gender bias in occupations within word embeddings and language models such as GPT-2 and GPT-3.
-Rudinger et al. \cite{rudinger2018gender} and Zhao et al. \cite{zhao2018gender} identified occupational gender biases in word embeddings.
-Kirk et al. \cite{kirk2021bias} demonstrated that GPT-2 associates more occupations with male pronouns than female pronouns.
-Similarly, Brown et al. \cite{brown2020language} found that GPT-3 more frequently associates women with participant roles compared to men.
-Mattern et al. \cite{mattern2022understanding} showed that GPT-3 is more likely to associate men with male-dominated occupations and women with female-dominated ones.
-Kotek et al. \cite{kotek2023gender} further revealed that occupational gender biases—where occupations associated with men are more strongly linked to men and those associated with women are more strongly linked to women—persist across four publicly available large language models as of 2023.
+Previous research has extensively investigated gender bias in occupations within word embeddings and language models such as GPT-2 and GPT-3. \citet{rudinger2018gender} and \citet{zhao2018gender} identified occupational gender biases in word embeddings. \citet{kirk2021bias} demonstrated that GPT-2 associates more occupations with male pronouns than female pronouns.
+Similarly, \citet{brown2020language} found that GPT-3 more frequently associates women with participant roles compared to men. \citet{mattern2022understanding} showed that GPT-3 is more likely to associate men with male-dominated occupations and women with female-dominated ones. \citet{kotek2023gender} find that occupational gender biases—where occupations associated with men are more strongly linked to men and those associated with women are more strongly linked to women—persist across four publicly available large language models as of 2023.
 Importantly, these analyses were conducted by explicitly providing gender or pronoun options, specifying gender, pronouns, or names (which carry gender associations) in the prompt \cite{kirk2021bias,kotek2023gender,mattern2022understanding} or by utilizing existing bias benchmark datasets \cite{brown2020language}.
-This reliance on specifying gender or gender options in prompts or templates highlights a critical gap in understanding: the presence of gender bias in occupational associations when gender is not explicitly mentioned remains largely unexplored.
-We seek to address this gap as gender biases can emerge in generations from prompts not specifying gender, yet our understanding of gender biases in these contexts is limited.
-This is crucial to understand as we think this is a more realistic depiction of how gender biases proliferate in natural settings as the majority of users do not specify gender in the prompt.
+This reliance on specifying gender or gender options in prompts or templates highlights a critical gap in understanding: the presence of gender bias in occupational associations when gender is not explicitly mentioned remains largely unexplored in text.
+Although previous work has investigated gender occupational bias in generated images without specifying gender \cite{luccioni2023stable}, to our knowledge, no previous work has investigated occupational gender biases in how people are represented within text generated without specifying gender.
+We seek to address this gap, as gender biases can emerge in text generations from prompts not specifying gender, yet our understanding of gender biases in these contexts is limited.
+This is crucial to understand as we think this is a more realistic depiction of how gender biases proliferate in natural settings, as the majority of users do not specify gender in the prompt, and generative models are more readily adopted and deployed for text use cases \cite{bick2024rapid,singla2024state}.